tox-rs/tox-human/src/groupchat_packets.md

 When a peer receives this packet then:

 - while all entry of `peer info list` are processed
-    - if group status is `valid` and real PK is same as the net crypto's real PK
+    - if conference status is `valid` and real PK is same as the net crypto's real PK
         - set status to `connected`.
         - send `invite` request packet.
-    - add peer to group using temp PK.
+    - add peer to conference using temp PK.
     - update nickname of the peer.
 - loop